24/7 Support Nationwide Nationwide Support 24/7

 Labour Hire Licence

-An individual or organisation that, in the course of conducting a business, has an arrangement with one or more individuals under which the business supplies the individuals to perform work in and as part of a host’s business or undertaking.
+At their core, all work arrangements can be broken down into three parties: the agency, the worker pool, and host businesses.
+This fundamental breakdown is carried through in the legal language of Australian regulations.
+The Victorian Licensing Authority, for example, defines a provider as “any individual or organisation that, in the course of conducting business, has an arrangement with one or more individuals under which the business supplies the individuals to perform work in and as part of a host’s business or undertaking.”

 Enquiry, Quote, or Comments?